 Why.
 My ABS light isn’t very visible.
 I have gauges and a data logger on the steering wheel cowl, and then there’s also the steering wheel itself blocking the OEM ABS light location.
 If the light goes on during a race, it won’t grab my attention.
 I learned 2wks ago that knowing your ABS just failed can be important in the middle of a race.

+I have an early model therefore it has an ABS relay with fusible link.
 I remoted the fusible link by installing a circuit breaker.
 Having to buy a $40 relay every time the fusible link goes is a pita.
 Having the circuit breaker on the dash, creates the possibility that one might be able to get their ABS going again right in the middle of the race.
-Note that Someone told me last week that late model ABS, unlike my early model, doesn’t have a fusible link in the relay.
-This is not verified.
+If you have a late model, you’d have to figure out the wiring in going to the ABS computer in order to do this.

 Remoting the ABS light.
 Pull out your cluster.
 There’s a wire pair that goes to the ABS light.
 The back of the cluster is marked so it’s easy to identify.
 Run the grey/red wire to your light.
 Connect the other side of the light to key-on 12V.